ssam9423/recipes_list/README.md

   - `Makable`: if the user has all ingredients in the fridge
   - `Total Cook Time`: ascending

-## Update Grocery List - Limitations
-Each time `Update Grocery List` is clicked, the number of items in the to buy list are updated.
-If the recipe is `makable`, the grocery list will not be changed, as all ingredients are in the fridge at sufficient amounts.
-For the foods that are insufficiently stocked, the difference is added to the to buy list each time `Update Grocery List` is clicked.
-The program does not properly account for the same recipe being added ot the grocery list multiple times.

 ## CSV File Requirements - Recipe List
 The csv file for requires the following column names: